StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 The latter has massive implications for composability.
 Instead of needing to agree on an _action_ based interface, Solana programs can agree on intermediary state.
 Tokens are the most common form of state.

    * Program A gives the user token A
-   * Program B lets the user exchange token B for NFT c
+   * Program B lets the user exchange token A for NFT C

 In Solana, Program B is blissfully unaware of Program A. In Ethereum, program B would need a reference to the token program of A.